 Any machine needs to be kept clean in order to operate at its maximum potential.
-When your HVAC system tries to function under clogged, dirty conditions, it must work harder to provide the comfort you are demanding from it.
+When your HVAC system tries to function under clogged and dirty conditions, it must work harder to provide the comfort you are demanding from it.
 It will do its best to keep chugging along as well as it can, but it will have to work much harder.
-This will not only consume more energy, an unpleasant symptom that will show up on your utility bills, it will also put much more wear on the system itself, causing more frequent breakdowns, which in turn will cause more costly repairs or ultimately a necessary replacement.
-(One big favor you can do for your HVAC system –and your family’s respiratory health- is to CHANGE THE FILTER REGULARLY)
+This will not only consume more energy, an unpleasant symptom that will show up on your utility bills, it will also put much more wear on the system itself.
+This may cause more frequent breakdowns, costly repairs, and ultimately, a necessary replacement.
+One big favor you can do for your HVAC system and your family's respiratory health is to CHANGE THE FILTER REGULARLY.

-A seasonal cleaning and maintenance check by properly trained professionals can help to minimize energy consumption and many times foresee problems in the system before they become critical, interfering with your comfort during seasonal extremes.
+A seasonal cleaning and maintenance check by properly trained professionals can help to minimize energy consumption and many times prevent problems in the system from becoming critical and interfering with your comfort during seasonal extremes.
 Some consider it annoying or inconvenient to have to remember to call for preventative maintenance.
-But it takes annoyance and inconvenience, not to mention cost, to a whole new level if you put it off until your furnace has unexpectedly breathed its last at 2 a.m. on a cold, sub-freezing January night.
+However, it takes annoyance and inconvenience, not to mention cost, to a whole new level if you put it off until your furnace has unexpectedly breathed its last at 2 a.m. on a cold, sub-freezing January night.

 More than one third of the energy consumed in the United States is used to heat and cool buildings.
 HVAC systems are one of the single largest users of energy in a home or business.
 According to a study by the CEE (Consortium of Energy Efficiency) as much as 50% of energy use can be conserved with preventive maintenance, along with proper installation and sizing of commercial units.
 Although the study did not include residential research, there is every reason to believe that homeowners can expect to save as much using these same measures with their HVAC systems.